 What do we expect from our players?

-We expect you to show up on time.
+We expect you to show up with a good attitude.

 We expect you to respect your coach.

 We expect you to encourage your teammates.